Kaef/ulisp-esp/README.md

   see Espressif documentation of rtc_gpio_isolate() for details.
   Returns GPIO-num on success or nil if GPIO_NUM can't be isolated.

-  Known issue: there seems to be a problem using isolated pins after wakeup -- I'll investigate to fix this (I already called rtc_gpio_deinit(gpio) when using pinmode, but this seems to be not correct -- any suggestions?)

 * enable-ext0-wakeup(<GPIO_NUM>, <LEVEL>)